lamelyan/blog/_posts/2020-01-09-dependency-injection-principles-practices-patterns.md

 >The Composition Root is located as close as possible to the application’s entry point.
 In most .NET Core application types, the entry point is the `Main` method.
 Inside the Composition Root, you can decide to compose your application manually — that’s using Pure DI — or to delegate it to a DI Container. [reference](https://livebook.manning.com/book/dependency-injection-principles-practices-patterns/chapter-3/point-7646-58-58-0)

-### Building an independent domain model
+### Independent domain model

 >The domain model is a plain, vanilla C# library that we add to the solution.
-This library will contain POCOs and interfaces.  *The POCOs will model the domain while the interfaces provide Abstractions that will serve as our main external entry points into the domain model.* [reference](https://livebook.manning.com/book/dependency-injection-principles-practices-patterns/chapter-3/point-7643-64-65-0)
+This library will contain POCOs and interfaces.
+The POCOs will model the domain while the interfaces provide Abstractions that will serve as our main external entry points into the domain model. _They’ll provide the contract through which the domain model interacts with the data access layer._ [reference](https://livebook.manning.com/book/dependency-injection-principles-practices-patterns/chapter-3/point-7643-64-65-0)

 ### Contextual information should be hidden